-A gallery of photographs showing the original collections storage and library and the new facilities which opened in 2000.
+Original collections storage and library and the new facilities which opened in 2000.

-The summer of 2016 marked the 40th anniversary of the USS Constitution Museum in Building 22, the 1832 Alexander Parris-designed “Engine House”.
+The summer of 2016 marked the 40th anniversary of the USS Constitution Museum in Building 22, the 1832 Alexander Parris-designed “Engine House.”
 The glass corridor linking the buildings is currently home to Making “Old Ironsides” New, an exhibit on the 2015 – 2017 dry docking and restoration of Constitution.
-The corridor also showcases the newest semi-permanent exhibit, Forest to Frigate, which opened in July, 2016, and details the stories of the people and materials that created Constitution and the new United States Navy.
+The corridor also showcases the newest semi-permanent exhibit, Forest to Frigate, which opened in July 2016 and details the stories of the people and materials that created Constitution and the new United States Navy.